 Flannel is a moderately absorbent fabric, but its absorbency can vary depending on factors such as the type of flannel, the quality of the fabric, and any treatments or finishes applied to it.
-Here are some considerations regarding the absorbency of flannel-printed blankets:
+Here are some considerations regarding the absorbency of

 Fabric Type: Flannel can be made from different materials, including cotton, cotton blends, or synthetic fibers.
 The type of material used can affect the absorbency of the fabric.
 Cotton flannel, for example, is known for its absorbent properties.